CN-TU/mdcstream-matlab/Readme.md

 Change to folder mdcstream-matlab/mdcstream/ and execute the following script:
 > datasetGenerator.m

-For any help with the configuration of MDCStream refer to mdcstream_help.m of check the paper.
+For help with the configuration of MDCStream refer to mdcstream_help.m of check the paper.

 ## References
 tbd <link to paper>